The following verbiage was taken from an alert sponsored by Wilderness Watch:

 Picture above was provided by:

-In addition to the current threats to the ESA as proposed in the Federal Register by the U.S. Fish and Wildlife Service and the National Oceanic and Atmoshperic Administration ( see first Action Alert above ) we have this effort by Congress.
+As you know public comment over the administration's attempt to alter the ESA has come to a close.
+We are in a waiting mode to see what happens as a result of those comments.
+But in addition to that, we still have this effort by Congress.
 In conjunction with the article below, the Gallatin Wildlife Association is proud to be one of 425 co-signers on a letter to the political leaders in Washington D.C.
 We urge all of you to contact our Congressional Delegation as well as those listed to show maximum support for the ESA.
 The thank you letter from the Endangered Species Coalition as well as the link to the actual letter sent to Washington D.C. is below.
 The letter was addressed to those 8 members of House and Senate who you see listed.

 From: Endangered Species Coalition